NVIDIA/cuOpt-Resources/cloud-scripts/README.md

 ### Navigate to the Cloud Subdirectory

-The cuOpt cloud scripts will always be run from the subdirectories containing cloud-specific configuration files.
+The cuOpt cloud scripts will always be run from the subdirectories containing cloud-specific configuration files

 ```bash
 $ cd cloud-scripts/aws # or gcp, or azure
 ```

-You must initialize Terraform the first time you use it from a particular directory.
+You must initialize Terraform the first time you use it from a particular directory
 ```bash
 $ terraform init
 ```